 - The dog was a military or police dog being used appropriately in accordance with the agency's written policy.3

-People who have been bitten by a dog in California are entitled to recover compensatory damages for their injuries .
-Such damages may include, without limitation:
+People who have been bitten by a dog in California are often entitled to compensation for their injuries.
+Compensatory damages may include, without limitation:

 - Medical bills,